cwcyau/group-information/README.md

 3. Charles Gadd
 4. Sara Matijevic

 Desk allocations are reviewed periodically to maximise their use/occupancy.
+Lack of occupancy could mean the removal of space from the group so this is something we collectively should be aware of.

 ## Joining the group